liquiddevelopmentnet/discord-bot-ts/README.md

 ### Intents Setup

-Go into `src/index.ts:6` and addd your Intents to the array, list of all intents can be found [here](https://discord.com/developers/docs/topics/gateway#list-of-intents).
+Go into `src/index.ts:6` and add your Intents to the array, list of all intents can be found [here](https://discord.com/developers/docs/topics/gateway#list-of-intents).

 ## License